About

 So, What Do You Need to Eat to be Considered Carnivore?

-Meat, dairy, eggs, salt, and water.
+Meat, dairy, eggs, salt, animal by-products, and water.
 And yes, I have become radical.
 No birthday cake, bakery treat, or cheats at a restaurant on a family vacation is worth becoming sick over.

 Carnivore Not Your Thing?
 Don’t worry, I Got You Covered!